Top 5 Safety Tips for Pennsylvania Teen Drivers

 5 Topics to Discuss with a Teen Driver

-Parents have the responsibility of preparing their teens for getting behind the wheel.
+Parents have the responsibility of preparing their young driver for getting behind the wheel.
 A parent should discuss the following five critical topics with their teen before they start driving:

 Obeying Traffic Rules